 They are the perfect solution if you’re looking to make your house a bit cozier or need an extra source of warmth.
 Gone are the days when you used to spend a lot of time cutting firewood or regularly buying wood for your furnace.

-Because these fireplaces burn gas, they will produce real flames, be low maintenance, heat a room quickly, be more environmentally friendly and increase the resale value of your home.
+Because these fireplaces burn gas, they will produce real flames, be low maintenance, heat a room quickly with their efficient heat output, be more environmentally friendly and increase the resale value of your home.

 When selecting the best gas fireplace, it is essential to consider factors such as its ventilation, location, BTU rating, safety features, and variable flame control.